eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 categories: computing iPad
 ---

-What’s an iPad?
+What's an iPad?
 Is it a real computer?
-These are the main **questions** Apple tries to ask and answer with its advertising.
-The truth is that you can consider it as a computer only if your **use-cases** match what Apple envisioned for it.
+You might ask.
+Well, long story short: you can look at it as a computer only if your **use-cases** match what Apple envisioned for it.
+Let’s take a deep dive into it.

 ![A confused iPad](https://raw.githubusercontent.com/eliseomartelli/illustrations/main/svg/confusedipad.svg)